 *I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling and coffee.
 I thank you in advance.

 I’m a huge fan of public transportation and use it on most of my travels.
 Maui is one of the few places that I’d recommend renting a car because there are so many beautiful places to explore that you can’t get to by public transportation.

 One of the top attractions on Maui is braving the road to Hana.
 The 64 mile road connects the town of Kahului to the Hana on the Eastern side of Maui.
 There are several places to stop and explore along the Hana Highway.
 Waterfalls, fresh fruit smoothie stands, and places to pull off that give you dramatic views of the coastline just to name a few.

-This activity is best enjoyed when you have your own form of transportation.
+These activities are best enjoyed when you have your own form of transportation.
 This way you can take your time and have more freedom as theres no right or wrong way to drive it.

 rent your jeep today ↓